-4.9.2 Obstruction of ingress or egress to any university facility, or intentional obstruction that unreasonably interferes with freedom of movement, both pedestrian and vehicular, on campus is prohibited.

-4.9.3 Unauthorized entry on the performance area or spectator areas of any university event, including, but not limited to, athletic contests, exhibitions, musical or theatrical events, or any other events is prohibited.

-4.10 Gambling

-Illegal gambling at any time and in any form is prohibited.
-Internet gambling is illegal in North Dakota.
-Individuals may not gamble on university athletics.
-(Raffles or lotteries require a permit from the City of Fargo.
-Permit applications can be obtained from the City Auditor’s Office.
-See Section 8.1.4.)
+.)

-4.11 Failure to Comply
+3.21 Failure to Comply

-4.11.1 Failure to comply with the instructions or directions of all university personnel in the performance of their duties is prohibited.
-Such acts may include, but are not limited to, recklessly obstructing or delaying any university proceedings, failing to cooperate with an investigation, resisting or fleeing a police officer, failing to comply with assigned university behavior sanctions, or engaging in verbal and/or physical abuse directed toward any university personnel.
+4.11.1 Failure to comply with the instructions or directions of all university and/or emergency personnel in the performance of their duties is prohibited.
+Such acts may include, but are not limited to, recklessly obstructing or delaying any university proceedings, providing misleading or false information during an investigation, resisting or fleeing a police officer, failing to comply with assigned university conduct sanctions, or engaging in verbal and/or physical abuse directed toward any university personnel.

-4.11.2 Failure to comply with the instructions or directions of all emergency response personnel in the performance of their duties is prohibited.
-Such acts may include, but are not limited to, obstructing or delaying emergency response personnel, resisting or fleeing a police officer, or engaging in verbal and/or physical abuse directed toward any emergency personnel.

-4.12 Identification
+3.22 Identification

 Students are expected to carry university identification at all times.
-Failure to produce either a university identification card or a driver’s license upon request by any university personnel in the performance of their duties is prohibited.
+Failure to produce a university identification card upon request by any university personnel in the performance of their duties is prohibited.
+Guests are expected to carry valid identification.

-4.13 Bribery
+3.23 Bribery